izuua/bamazon/README.md

 # bamazon

-This is an Amazon-like storefront that takes in orders from customers and deplete stock from the store's inventory.
+This is an Amazon-like storefront CLI app that takes in orders from customers and deplete stock from the store's inventory.

 ## bamazon-customer
 ![bamazon-customer](/gifs/bamazon-customer.gif)